-Start a disk partitioning program such as parted with a command line option naming the hard disk on which the new partition will be created-for example /dev/hda for the primary Integrated Drive Electronics (IDE) disk.
-Create at least an apple bootstrap partition, a Linux native partition, and a swap partition, if needed.
-Please refer to parted(8) if you do not yet know how to use the programs.
+Start a disk partitioning program such as cfdisk or fdisk with a command line option naming the hard disk on which the new partition will be created-for example /dev/hda for the primary Integrated Drive Electronics (IDE) disk.
+Create a Linux native partition and a swap partition, if needed.
+Please refer to cfdisk(8) or fdisk(8) if you do not yet know how to use the programs.

 Remember the designation of the new partition (e.g., hda5).
 This book will refer to this as the CLFS partition.
 Also remember the designation of the swap partition.
 These names will be needed later for the /etc/fstab file.
-You will also need to know the designation of the apple\bootstrap partition for the yaboot.conf when you set this up before you run ybin.